This article explains Organization Account Lifecycle Management with respect to License Seats.

 Organization Account Licensing

-For example, if you have part-time or limited-duration consultants working with your team, you can deploy Accounts for their use then re-use the License after their time on the job completes - without the need for purchasing additional Account Licenses.
+For example, if you have part-time or limited-duration consultants working with your team, you can deploy Accounts for their use then re-use the Seat after their time on the job completes - without the need for purchasing additional License Seats.

-This article explains the Account removal and License re-use, and the impact it has on event reporting history and shared data.
+This article explains Account removal and License Seat re-use, and the impact it has on event reporting history and shared data.

 Managing Accounts and Features